- If the AppStore sign-in is not working, this prevents you from downloading any new applications.

 - How do I install apps on my Macbook?

-To install apps on your Macbook, you simply need to open the App Store, navigate to the app you want, and click the Buy or Install button.
+To install apps on your Macbook, open the App Store, navigate to the app you want, and click the Buy or Install button.
+If the circle keeps spinning when you try to get an app read this comprehensive guide.

 - Is the Mac app store different than the iPhone App Store?